Shannon Smith (swimmer): Early life

 Smith was born September 28, 1961 in Vancouver, British Columbia to Marshall and Pat Smith and attended Lord Byng Secondary.
 Part of an athletic family, her older sister Tricia Smith by five years, swam at the national level before switching to rowing, and winning a silver medal in coxless pairs at the 1984 Olympics.
-Shannon began to compete at age 11 with the Canadian Dolphin Swim Club, and with the Byng Swim Club, and may have trained briefly with Ron Jack's Arbutus Swim Club.
+Shannon began to compete at age 11 with the Canadian Dolphin Swim Club, and with the Byng Swim Club, and may have trained briefly with Ron Jacks' Arbutus Swim Club.
 At 12, she set five national records and won eight events including the overall title at the British Columbia Winter Age Group Swimming Championships.
 At 14 she completed a 25 mile round trip twice a day to train with the Hyack Swim Club at the Canada Games Pool in New Westminster under Canadian Hall of Fame Head Coach Ron Jacks.
 She later swam with Jacks' Pacific Swim Club in Victoria, British Columbia.
-As a ninth-grader in mid-March 1976 at an International meet hosted by the Canadian Dolphins, she swam the 200-meter freestyle in a Canadian record time of 2:03.426, and the 1500 freestyle with a Canadian record time of 16:47.105, shattering the former record.
+As a ninth-grader in mid-March 1976 at an international meet hosted by the Canadian Dolphins, she swam the 200-meter freestyle in a Canadian record time of 2:03.426, and the 1500 freestyle with a Canadian record time of 16:47.105, shattering the former record.
 She bettered her own Canadian record in the 800-meter freestyle with a time of 8:57.29 and broke the Canadian record in the 400-meter freestyle with a time of 4:19.069.

 1976 Montreal Olympics

 At the early June, 1976 Canadian Olympic trials in Etobicoke, Ontario, Smith placed second in the 400-meter freestyle final with a time of 4:19.91, edged out of first by a tenth of a second by Wendy Quirk of Quebec who swam a 4:19.81.
-Smith's mother Pat acted as an assistant mission chief for the Canadian Olympic team which might include help with arranging public appearances, interviews, and assuming a small role in helping with administrative matters.
+Smith's mother, Pat Smith, acted as an assistant mission chief for the Canadian Olympic team which might include help with arranging public appearances, interviews, and assuming a small role in helping with administrative matters.
 Shannon was rated the top in the world prior to the 800-meter freestyle trials that week.
 As many had expected, Smith placed first in the trial finals for the 800-meter freestyle with a time of 8:49.11, securing a berth with the Canadian team in the event.
 Some controversy existed as to why Smith's coach Ron Jacks had not been invited as an Assistant coach to the Olympic Canadian team, which was headed by Vancouver's Derek Snelling.